andreashuber69/kiss-worker/README.md

 Here are a few facts that might not be immediately obvious:

+- All code (implementation and examples) consistently imports files with *.ts* extensions.
+This has a few advantages for cross-platform code (browser and node).
+If you have a web-only project using this library, you might want to stick to *.js* extensions.
+See [Worker Script File Extensions](#worker-script-file-extensions) for more information.
 - Each call to the `createFibonacciWorker()` factory function starts a new and independent worker thread.
 If necessary, a thread could be terminated by calling `worker.terminate()`.
 - The signature of `worker.execute()` is equivalent to the one of `fibonacci()`.
 Of course, `Error`s thrown by